LaWebcapsule/directus9/docs/extensions/hooks.md

 ---
-description: A guide on how to build custom hooks in Directus.
+description: A guide on how to build custom hooks in Directus9.
 readTime: 7 min read
 ---